 The Strong Museum of Play is an amazing Children’s museum in Rochester, New York that offers interactive exhibits, a butterfly garden, and the Toy Hall of Fame.
 It boast the largest collection of toys in the world.
-We have lived in Rochester for six years now and one of our favorite things to do is spend Friday nights at the Strong Museum of Play.
-Here is my list of Must Do’s when visiting with your family.
+This is our picks for the best things to see at the Strong Museum of Play museum.

 1. Discovery Garden